quodlibet/quodlibet/quodlibet/docs/guide/searching.rst

-While these searches are easy to type in, they depend on the visible columns and the active browser, also the last one might exclude some songs which happen to contain "smiths" in their album title.
+While these searches are easy to type in, they depend on the visible columns and the active browser, also the last one might exclude some songs which happen to contain "smiths" in their album title
+- see below for how to perform more targeted searching.

 Searching a Specific Tag